Trade-offs in Static and Dynamic Evaluation of Hierarchical Queries: Enumeration

 In case $k>1$, we hold the current tuple-multiplicity pairs for $T_1,\ldots,T_{k-1}$ and iterate over $T_k$.
 Whenever $T_k$ reaches $\tup{EOF}$, we reset it and advance the iterator for $T_{k-1}$.
 We concatenate the context tuple and the current tuples of all iterators, projected onto the variables that are not in the schema of the context tuple (since those fields are already in the context).
 We multiply the current multiplicities of all iterators and advance the iterator for $T_k$ before returning the concatenated tuple and its multiplicity.

-The delay for a \textsc{Product} call is given by the sum of the delays of the $k$ input view trees.
-We use this algorithm in two cases: (1) enumerating from a view with several children in a tree (in which case the context is given as the current tuple in the view); (2) a collection of view trees, one per connected component of the input query (in which case the context is the empty tuple).
+The delay for a \textsc{Product} call is given by the sum of the delays of the $k$ input view trees. {In the worst case, the algorithms makes $k-1$ $\mathit{open}$ calls and $k$ $\mathit{next}$ calls before returning the next tuple.} We use this algorithm in two cases: (1) enumerating from a view with several children in a tree (in which case the context is given as the current tuple in the view); (2) a collection of view trees, one per connected component of the input query (in which case the context is the empty tuple).
 In both cases, the number of parameters to the \textsc{Product} call is independent of the size of the database and only dependent on the number of atoms and respectively of connected components in the input query.
 This means that the delay (in data complexity) is the maximum delay of any of its parameter view trees, which is $\bigO{N^{1-\eps}}$.